stickpro/stickpro/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=stickpro.stickpro)

-Hi, I'm [Vladislav Bulgakov](https://stick-design.ru/), Full Stack web developer.
+Hi, I'm Full Stack web developer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.